The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - While Massachusetts does not have a state equivalent to the FMLA, under the Massachusetts Small Necessities Leave Act (SNLA), employers that are subject to the FMLA must grant eligible employees a total of 24 hours of unpaid leave during any 12-month period to allow employees to do things such as accompany their child to a routine medical or dental appointment.
 See Small Necessities Leave.

-- The Massachusetts Maternity Leave Act (MMLA) applies to employers with six or more employees.
-The Act provides eligible female employees with the right to receive up to eight weeks of unpaid maternity leave for giving birth or for adopting a child under age 18 (or under age 23 if the child is disabled).
-See The Massachusetts Maternity Leave Act.
+- The Massachusetts Parental Leave Act applies to employers with six or more employees.
+The Act provides eligible employees with the right to receive up to eight weeks of unpaid leave for the birth, adoption or placement of a child.
+See The Massachusetts Parental Leave Act.

 - Massachusetts has passed a statewide paid sick leave law that will take effect July 1, 2015.
 See Future Developments > Paid Sick Leave.